Species scale, worldsheet CFTs and emergent geometry: Acknowledgements

 \section{Acknowledgements}

-We are grateful to C. Angelantonj, R. Blumenhagen, G. Di Ubaldo, D. L\"{u}st, C. Kneissl, A. Paraskevopoulou and N. Risso for insightful discussions. \\ This work is supported through the grants CEX2020-001007-S and PID2021-123017NB-I00, funded by MCIN/AEI/10.13039/501100011033 and by ERDF A way of making Europe.
+We are grateful to C. Angelantonj, R. Blumenhagen, A. Castellano, G. Di Ubaldo, A. Herr\'{a}ez, D. L\"{u}st, E. Kiritsis, C. Kneissl, A. Paraskevopoulou and N. Risso for insightful discussions, and S. Raucci for feedback on the manuscript. \\ This work is supported through the grants CEX2020-001007-S and PID2021-123017NB-I00, funded by MCIN/AEI/10.13039/501100011033 and by ERDF A way of making Europe.
 C.A. is supported by the grant PID2021-123017NB-I00.

 \baselineskip=.95\baselineskip